You can take verapamil either before or after meals.

 - If you have a rare inherited blood disorder called porphyria.

 - If you are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
 It is particularly important that your doctor knows if you are taking a beta-adrenoceptor blocking drug (commonly known as a beta-blocker).

 - If you have ever had an allergic reaction to a medicine.